 While we should of course always be cautious in winter, there are some places where slips and falls are more likely to happen, and we can prioritize safety in these areas.

 Always be especially on guard in parking lots, which are by far the most common sites of winter slips and falls, especially when you’re carrying heavy objects while trying to keep your balance.
 Sidewalks, wooden decks, and cement stairs are other areas that are commonly dangerous in winter.
-Areas that are poorly lighted can also make it difficult to see when you are about to step into a treacherous situation, so avoid these when you can.
+Poorly lighted areas also make it difficult to see when you're about to step into a treacherous situation.

 In addition, avoid uneven surfaces, and curbs with ice on them.
 If you do fall in one of these areas and the property owner has failed to maintain it or warn you of the slippery surface, they may be liable for your injuries.
 In this case, contact a slip and fall lawyer serving Passaic county: they may be able to help.